 AB BIOLOGICAL WASTEWATER TREATMENT PLANT

 American Bottoms Regional Wastewater Treatment Facility is located in Sauget, Illinois.
-The plant provides preliminary, primary, and secondary treatment for wastewater from the city of East St. Louis, the Village of Cahokia and areas in Centerville Township served by the Commonfields of Cahokia Public Water District.
+The plant provides preliminary, primary, and secondary treatment for wastewater from the city of East St. Louis and the city of Cahokia Heights.
 The plant also provides secondary treatment for all industrial and residential wastewater from the Village of Sauget, which has undergone preliminary and primary treatment at the Sauget Physical/Chemical Wastewater Treatment Plant.
 The American Bottoms Wastewater Treatment Facility was constructed in 1986 and is designed to treat an average of 27 million to a maximum of 52 million gallons of wastewater each day.

 AB Preliminary Treatment: